The semester, or perhaps the school year, is ending soon and you have one last hurdle: final exams.

 - You can draw diagrams, charts, and even make your cards colorful.
 For easy access, hole punch the top left corner and add a small ring that snaps to close.

-There are also digital tools like Quizlet, which allows you to make flashcards online or on your phone.
+There are also digital tools, like Quizlet, which allow you to make flashcards online or on your phone.
 You can access your cards as long as you have an Internet connection.

 Play Study Games